-The ones that were perfectly sophisticated with a pristine backstory and laughter like a little silver bell.
-The ones that with a flip of their slender wrists played the type of games that held their audiences attention positively captivated.
+The ones that were perfectly sophisticated with a pristine back story and laughter like a little silver bell.
+The ones that with a flip of their slender wrists played the type of games that held their audience’s attention positively captivated.

 But for her?
 A small, dark spitfire?
 Would there be a great and timeless love for her?

-Who would want to play in the flames and walk through fathomless depths when they could walk in the bright golden sunlight and waves of perfection?
+Who would want to play in her flames and walk through fathomless depths when they could walk in the bright golden sunlight and waves of perfection?
 Who would see her intensity and passion for the fire that it was and not “too much”?
 Who would be brave enough to love her?

 She was complicated in her simplicity, she knew this.

-She was the type of girl that smelled of sandalwood and open fields after a long Summer rain; intoxicating, fresh and simple to take in with a depth that seeped into the very soul.
+She was the type of girl who smelled of sandalwood and open fields after a long Summer rain; intoxicating, fresh and simple to take in with a depth that seeped into the very soul.
 She didn’t need to be saved only to be stood by and loved deeply while she saved herself.